 FAQs

-What made you want to be a writer?
+What made you want to be an author?

 Like many other authors, it was something I always wanted (in-between brief phases of wanting to be a vet and an interior designer).
 As a kid and then a teenager I constantly wrote stories – there must be about eighty notebooks of various sizes languishing in my parents’ loft filled with my scribble.
 The most significant story I wrote was with a friend – it started out as an odd kind of satire about a girl in our class we disliked before ballooning to include thousands of other characters.